Karin-Wang/study_note/LeetCode/House Robber.md

 ## Solution
 This problem can be break up into simpler problem to make use of sloutions in House Robber I

+Main idea: Break the circle at a house not being robbed

 Which is:

 - Not rob house i, then break the circle from I, use solution form House Robber I to solve the problem